Alloy Artifacts |

 The overall length is 8.2 inches, and the finish is nickel plating.

-These pliers have the Dimple-Diamond gripping pattern on the handles, the earliest of the major handle patterns used by Kraeuter.
+This was the earliest of the gripping patterns used by Kraeuter.

 The overall length is 8.2 inches, and the finish is nickel plating, with some losses due to rust.